 Couples often worry about having sex during pregnancy.
 They may be afraid that having sex could cause a miscarriage or harm the baby.
 With a normal pregnancy, sex is safe into the last weeks of pregnancy.
 In fact, some studies suggest that having sex during pregnancy is associated with a lower risk of delivering too early!

 Some couples have a feeling of increased closeness that may influence their sexual desires.

 Many women find that during the SECOND trimester the initial symptoms have gone away and they have an increased desire for sex.
 One theory for the increased desire is the increased blood supply in the pelvic region.
-Some women find freedom from birth control appealing and this adds to the continued sense of special closeness with their partner.
+Some women find freedom from birth control appealing and this adds to the sense of special closeness with their partner.

-The key to dealing with changes in sexual desire is to communicate your feelings and thoughts with your partner.
-Even with the changing desires for sex during pregnancy, some women have an increased desire for physical affection, gentle touching, and cuddling.
+The best way to deal with these changes is to communicate with your partner.
+While the desire for sex may come and go during pregnancy, some women want physical affection, gentle touching, and cuddling.

 If you have oral sex, air should not be blown into your vagina.
 This can cause an air embolism or an air bubble to get in your bloodstream and block a blood vessel.
 This is extremely uncommon, but can be fatal to you and your baby.

-Remember, talking to your partner about your sexual feelings and desires during the pregnancy are important.
+Remember, talking to your partner about your sexual feelings and desires during the pregnancy is important.
 These conversations will help lay the groundwork for the big changes about to take place for both of you -- parenthood!

 Reviewed By: John D. Jacobson, MD, Professor of Obstetrics and Gynecology, Loma Linda University School of Medicine, Loma Linda Center for Fertility, Loma Linda, CA. Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.